Integral representations for the Hartman--Watson density: A further discussion

 We recall from \cite[Proposition~3.3]{har} that for any $\la ,r\ge 0$,

-Taking $\ga =0$ in \eqref{;equnif}, we thus have the following relation:
+Hence, taking $\ga =0$ in \eqref{;equnif}, we have the following relation:

-To our knowledge, the latter relation has not been noticed before, and we will show below that the expression of the joint density \eqref{;jl1} with the integral representation \eqref{;irepr1} of $\Theta $ inserted in, can also be derived from it.
-Since, in the above-cited paper \cite{har}, the relation \eqref{;jlt} is obtained independently of the formula \eqref{;jl1}, by using so-called Bougerol's identity and a certain invariance formula for Cauchy variable, reasoning developed below provides an independent, alternative proof of \eqref{;jl1}.
+As for the former relation \eqref{;jlt}, we also refer to \cite[Proposition~2.4]{jw}, which may be regarded as the case where $r$ in \eqref{;jlt} is replaced by a purely imaginary number with modulus not exceeding $\la $.
+To our knowledge, the latter relation \eqref{;jltd} has not been noticed before.
+We conclude this section by pointing out that one can easily derive from \eqref{;jltd} simple explicit expressions of the laws of $A_{t}$ and $A^{(1)}_{t}$; notice that in \cite{har}, relation \eqref{;jlt} is obtained independently of formula \eqref{;jl1}, by using so-called Bougerol's identity and a certain invariance formula for Cauchy random variable.

-Before we proceed, we explain how we can easily derive from \eqref{;jltd} simple explicit expressions of laws of $A_{t}$ and $A^{(1)}_{t}$.
-Taking $\la =0$ in \eqref{;jltd}, we have